moznion/thin-cache/README.md

 ### Overview

-AutoRefresh is a cached object that can be refreshed automatically when cache is expired.
+ThinCache is a cached object that can be refreshed automatically when cache is expired.

 It holds the same value until cache is expired, and it refreshes the value by given supplier automatically when cache is expired.